Ivan Pavlov: Education and early life

-Ivan Petrovich Pavlov, the first of eleven children, was born in Ryazan, Russian Empire.
-His father, Peter Dmitrievich Pavlov (1823–1899), was a village Russian orthodox priest.
-His mother, Varvara Ivanovna Uspenskaya (1826–1890), was a devoted homemaker.
+Pavlov was born on 26 September 1849, the first of ten children, in Ryazan, Russian Empire.
+His father, Peter Dmitrievich Pavlov (1823–1899), was a village Russian Orthodox priest.
+His mother, Varvara Ivanovna Uspenskaya (1826–1890), was a homemaker.
 As a child, Pavlov willingly participated in house duties such as doing the dishes and taking care of his siblings.
 He loved to garden, ride his bicycle, row, swim, and play gorodki; he devoted his summer vacations to these activities.
-Although able to read by the age of seven, Pavlov was seriously injured when he fell from a high wall onto a stone pavement.
-As a result of the injuries he sustained he did not begin formal schooling until he was 11 years old.
+Although able to read by the age of seven, Pavlov did not begin formal schooling until he was 11 years old, due to serious injuries he had sustained when falling from a high wall onto a stone pavement.

-From his childhood days, Pavlov demonstrated intellectual curiosity along with an unusual energy which he referred to as "the instinct for research".
-Inspired by the progressive ideas which Dmitry Pisarev, a Russian literary critic of the 1860s, and Ivan Sechenov, the father of Russian physiology, were spreading, Pavlov abandoned his religious career and devoted his life to science.
+From his childhood days, Pavlov demonstrated intellectual curiosity along with what he referred to as "the instinct for research".
+He attended the Ryazan church school before entering the local theological seminary.
+Inspired by the progressive ideas which Dmitry Pisarev, a Russian literary critic of the 1860s, and Ivan Sechenov, the father of Russian physiology, were spreading, Pavlov abandoned his religious career without graduating and devoted his life to science.

 In 1870, he enrolled in the physics and mathematics department at the University of Saint Petersburg to study natural science.

-Pavlov attended the Ryazan church school before entering the local theological seminary.
-In 1870, however, he left the seminary without graduating to attend the university at St. Petersburg.
-There he enrolled in the physics and math department and took natural science courses.
 In his fourth year, his first research project on the physiology of the nerves of the pancreas won him a prestigious university award.
-In 1875, Pavlov completed his course with an outstanding record and received the degree of Candidate of Natural Sciences.
-Impelled by his overwhelming interest in physiology, Pavlov decided to continue his studies and proceeded to the Imperial Academy of Medical Surgery.
+In 1875, Pavlov received the degree of Candidate of Natural Sciences.
+Impelled by his interest in physiology, Pavlov decided to continue his studies and proceeded to the Imperial Academy of Medical Surgery.
 While at the academy, Pavlov became an assistant to his former teacher, Elias von Cyon.
 He left the department when de Cyon was replaced by another instructor.